programacaoemacao/pokedex-sh/README.md

    make run-pokedex
    ```

-If you don't have [Make](https://www.gnu.org/software/make/) installed, go to `Makefile` and copy the the commands corresponding to the desired command and execute them in the project root.
+If you don't have [Make](https://www.gnu.org/software/make/) installed, go to `Makefile` and copy the commands corresponding to the desired command and execute them in the project root.

 ## Development flow